-Example results data for both variants of the North Sea model generated with the default function settings are included in the package and can be plotted by setting an argument in the e2e_plot_sens() function.
+Example results data for both variants of the North Sea model generated with the default function settings are included in the package and can be plotted by setting an argument in the e2e\plot\sens() function.

-''' Load the 2003-2013 version of the North Sea model supplied with the package: model <- e2e_read("North_Sea", "1970-1999",silent=TRUE) Since results.path is not defined here the results will be written to a temporary folder if csv.output=TRUE.
-Run the sensitivity analysis process: WARNING - Running a full sensitivity analysis takes days of computer time on a single machine/processor because it involves a huge number of model runs.
+''' Load the 2003-2013 version of the North Sea model supplied with the package: model <- e2e_read("North_Sea", "1970-1999",silent=TRUE) Since results.path is not defined here the results will be written to a temporary folder if csv.output=TRUE. # Run the sensitivity analysis process: WARNING - Running a full sensitivity analysis takes days of computer time on a single machine/processor because it involves a huge number of model runs.
 The example below is just a (relatively) quick minimalist demonstration and should NOT be taken as the basis for any analysis or conclusions.
-Even so, this minimalist demo could take 45 min to run to completion because it involves 1359 model runs. sens_results <- e2e_run_sens(model, nyears=1, n_traj=3, csv.output=FALSE) head(sens_results) A more realistic sensitivity analysis would be something like: sens_results <- e2e_run_sens(model, nyears=50, n_traj=16, postprocess=TRUE, csv.output=TRUE) DO NOT launch this configuration unless you are prepared to wait many days for the results '''
+Even so, this minimalist demo could take 45 min to run to completion because it involves 1353 model runs.
+This example uses the likelihood of observed data at the analysis criterion since the argument outID is not set and hence adopts the default value 0. sens_results <- e2e_run_sens(model, nyears=1, n_traj=3, csv.output=FALSE) '''